MercersKitchen/Advanced-Computer-Science/README.md

 Mercer's Kitchen Outline and Progressions, Hyperlinks to Projects and Exercises

 Progressions
-- Reviewing Processing, <a href="">see folder above</a>
+- Reviewing Processing by building the iconic Atari Video Game from 1972, <a href="">see folder above</a>
-- Prototyping Objects, <a href="">see folder above</a>
+  - Review Procedural Programming with examples and concepts used in prototyping programs on Android Devices (**coding to cell phones**)
+  - Introduction to OPP with separate lessons to reimagine Pong with different features
+  - Introduce Key concepts in Object Orientated Programming for Android Development mixing
+    - Processing-Java Visual Data
+    - Pure Java Mathematical Data

+Pure Java interacting with Windows-CMD (introducing Pure Java and more root tools)

 ---

 # To Include

-Review Processing-Java
-- How to start a processing program
-- ScreenChecker()
-- Drawing Paddles and Ball
-- Paired Programming, OPP Parts & Switching to OPP from Procedural Programming

 You Tube Video for Pure Java: https://www.youtube.com/watch?v=eIrMbAQSU34&feature=youtu.be